notEthan/jsi/README.md

 # => "rob"
 ```

-Note the use of `super` - you can call to accessors defined by JSI and make your accessors act as wrappers (these accessor methods are defined on an included class instead of the JSI class for this reason).
+Note the use of `super` - you can call to accessors defined by JSI and make your accessors act as wrappers (these accessor methods are defined on an included module instead of the JSI class for this reason).
 You can also use [] and []=, of course, with the same effect.

 ## ActiveRecord serialization